MyJSOE Major Change App

 - Can CSE be your "back up plan?"
 Explore open majors -- is there one that meets your academic and career goals?
 Popular choices are Math CS, Cognitive Science, ICAM, Bioinformatics (via Biology or Chem/Biochem)

-- Enroll in the CSE courses that are required to meet eligibility requirements for applying to the major (see below).
+- Enroll in the CSE courses that are required to meet eligibility requirements for applying to the major (see above).

 - These courses also fulfill requirements for the major, which means you will be making progress toward the degree by taking them.